greyshirtguy/VICREO-Listener/README.md

 Download the right software package for your operating system and launch the program on the machine you would like to control (host).

-On your client machine (the one you are sending commands from), send TCP string to the right IP-address from the host, to port 10001
+On your client machine (the one you are sending commands from), send TCP string to the right IP-address from the host, to port 10001 (or change the port to something you like)

 ## Usage

 You'll send an object to the listener.
 The application first looks a key called `type`.

-The following types are availiable;
+The following types are available;
 * press (simulate a keypress)
 * file (open a file)
 * shell (perform a shell command)
 * down (simulate a key down)
 * up (simulate a key up)
-* processOSX (send keys to a process on mac via applescript)
+* processOSX (send keys to a process on mac via AppleScript)

 ### Example key press
 For keypresses create a object like this;
 <pre><code>{ "key":"tab", "type":"press", "modifiers":["alt"] }</code></pre>

-> Modifiers can be a string or an array if you have more.
+> Put the modifiers in an array.
-> Alt, command(win), Ctrl and Shift are supported.
+> Alt/option, command(win), Ctrl and Shift are supported.

 ### Example open file
 Open a file on the local system;